-Does not set schedule in TOR Will set schedule in TOR Public cannot attend but can be viewed by webcast All assemblies are open to the public and no comment about webcast 6.0 Reporting and Communications Assembly to draft interim direction document as early as possible Assembly to draft Interim direction document after second meeting Final report to be delivered to Council no later than 45 days after last Assembly meeting Final report no later than April 2020 Final report to include letter from Chair Final report to include letter from Facilitator.
-Adds requirement to include correspondence by individual members Chair is exclusive spokesperson and approves all public communication Facilitator is non-exclusive spokesperson.
-Members are allowed to share personal views whenever and however 7.1 Recruitment process Assembly is made up of residents and business owners Assembly is made up of residents 7.2 Number of Members 100 members; 43 Victoria residents and 57 Saanich residents 49 members; 21 Victoria residents and 28 Saanich residents Uses Civic Lottery to select Assembly members Uses a Civic Lottery and Assembly members are determined jointly by both councils in consultation with Eligible persons are: Residents in legal boundaries of municipality At least 16 years of age on date of lottery Only one person per household or business Business owner cannot transfer eligibility to employee Facilitator Eligible persons are: Residents in legal boundaries of municipality At least 16 years of age on date of lottery Not staff or elected officials of municipalities
+Final report to be delivered to Council no later than 45 days after last Assembly meeting Final report no later than April 2020 Final report to include letter from Chair Final report to include letter from Facilitator.
+Agreement.
+Adds option to include correspondence by individual members Saanich will refer to Council.
+Chair is exclusive spokesperson and approves all public Facilitator is non- exclusive spokesperson.
+Members are allowed to Spokesperson is official not exclusive. communication share personal views whenever and however Spokesperson to approve all official communication.
+Remove 'free to share personal views', though this is not precluded.
+7.1 Recruitment process Assembly is made up of residents and business owners Assembly is made up of residents Discussion about residents, business owners, non-resident business owners Refer to respective 7.2 Number of 100 members; 43 49 members; 21 Victoria Councils.
+Members Victoria residents and 57 Saanich residents residents and 28 Saanich residents Uses Civic Lottery to select Assembly members Uses a Civic Lottery and Assembly members are determined jointly by Use Civic lottery; use Saanich wording both councils in consultation with Facilitator Eligible persons are: - Residents in legal boundaries of municipality - At least 16 years of age on date of lottery - Only one person per household or business - Business owner cannot transfer eligibility to employee - Not staff or elected officials of municipalities - Not members of interested stakeholder Eligible persons are: - Residents in legal boundaries of municipality - At least 16 years of age on date of lottery - Not staff or elected officials of municipalities Saanich to refer consideration of 'business owner transfer eligibility to employee' language to Council Saanich and Victoria to refer definition of 'interested stakeholder group' to Council Refer option to receive advice from consultant.
+7.2.4 groups D (1) ( 7.3 Assembly composition Reflect composition of the population of the two municipalities with regard to: - Equal proportion of male and female members - Proportionate number of renters and homeowners - Proportionate urban and rural residents Reflect composition of the population of the two municipalities with regard to: - Gender - Broad age group - Renter versus homeowner - Aboriginal/metis status and at least five members who self-identify as Aboriginal/Metis